XML to JSON Converter

 Related Tools

-- Click Convert: Press the "Convert to JSON" button.
+- Process: Click "Convert to JSON" to parse the DOM tree.

 What is the difference between XML and JSON?